openharmony/docs/en/application-dev/quick-start/arkts-localBuilder.md

 ### By-Reference Parameter Passing

 In by-reference parameter passing, state variables can be passed, and the change of these state variables causes the UI re-rendering in the \@LocalBuilder decorated method.
+If a child component calls the parent component's \@LocalBuilder function and the passed parameters change, it will not trigger a UI refresh within the \@LocalBuilder method.

 Use scenario: